bosnet/isaac-consensus-protocol/examples/cases/quorum-safety/flower-form/README.md

 {"action":"safety_check","created":1522136406.095058,"info":"empty messages","logger":"consensus.state","result":"fail"}
 ```

-When there are three faulty nodes, the other nodes have not reached the consensus.
+When there are three faulty nodes, the network failed to reach consensus.